WSU-WEB3430-AA/web3430-starter-project/README.md

 **Note:** The above packages are not needed all at once but they are what we'll be using throughout the class.
 Additional packages can be installed using the `npm install` command.

-Before you can run this application, you need to create a configuration file named `.env` under the main folder of your repository.
+Before you can run this application, you need to create a configuration file named `.env` under the root folder of your repository.
 This project has a file named `.env.example` that you can copy or rename to a `.env` file.
 This file should be like:

 ```bash
 APP_SECRET=SeCrEt